Diploma Course

 Module 4 – Forecasting and Planetary Cycles

-Some interpretation techniques.
-Firstly, to broaden your interpretation skills, some techniques are introduced in this module.
+Interpretation Techniques.
+Firstly, to broaden your interpretation skills, some interpretation techniques are introduced in this module.
 Looking at hemisphere emphasis and chart shapes helps you to explore the distribution of the planets at birth.
 For instance, are they all close together, or are they spread out?
-The Planets’ strengths or weaknesses in the Zodiac signs is a traditional way of interpretation which can be applied in a broadly psychological way.
-Find out how to interpret the Moon’s phase at birth, and the Moon’s Nodes, and explore different ways of interpreting the latter.
+In tradional astrology, the positions of the Sun, Moon and planets were strong in some Zodiac signs and weak in others; learn how these can be interpreted in a broadly psychological way.
+Find out how to interpret the Moon’s phase at birth and the Moon’s Nodes.

 Planetary Cycles.
 Secondly, find out how two planets in aspect are part of a complete cycle from conjunction back to conjunction.
 You will find there are subtle differences in the way squares between the same planets, for instance, can be interpreted.
 Also, explore ways of interpreting retrograde planets at birth, particularly Mercury, Venus and Mars.
 Finally, investigate some of the traditional ways of looking at aspects, so you have some idea of how our ancestors explored them.